-The best and safest time to conquer Saana Fell is during the summer months.
-A marked trail, which is nearly 5 km long, leads to the top.
+The best and safest time to conquer Saana Fell is during the summer months and in early autumn.
+A marked trail, which is 4 km long, leads to the top.
 The starting point of the trail is across the road from the parking lot by the entry to Malla Nature Reserve, at the northern end of the village.

 Take into account the quickly changing weather conditions when you plan your hike up to Saana Fell and dress accordingly – it may be sunny and warm with clear skies, but it may be frosty and stormy as well, even in the middle of July.
 Chances are you won’t be the solitary hiker, thousands of people visit the summit every summer.
 The only way to reach the summit is on foot – motorized vehicles are not allowed on the slopes of Saana.

 Visit the Three-Country Cairn